The History of Rock Music: 1955-1966Genres and musicians of the beginnings

 White people had the money, but black people were making the most exciting music.
 This created a niche for independent labels recording black artists for the white audience, but it could never become a mass market.
 The USA was still largely a racially-divided country.
 There was little chance that a black singer could become as popular as, say, Frank Sinatra.
 When Sam Phillips founded Sun Records in Memphis (Tennessee), he made the famous statement "If I could find a white man who sings with the Negro feel, I'd make a million dollars".

 In 1952 a white singer, Bill Haley, formed the Comets, which can be considered the first rock'n'roll band.
 1952 is also the year in which Bob Horn's "Bandstand" tv program (which in 1956 would become Dick Clark's "American Bandstand") began airing from Philadelphia every weekday afternoon, and the year in which Alan Freed (now more famous as "Moondog") organized the first rock'n'roll concert, the "Moondog Coronation Ball".
-And the year in which the first rock'n'roll song to enter the Billboard charts was Bill Haley's Crazy Man Crazy in 1953.
+The first rock'n'roll song to enter the Billboard charts was Bill Haley's Crazy Man Crazy in 1953.
 At the same time, Sam Phillips was recording the first Elvis Presley record in his Sun studio, using two recorders to produce the effect of "slapback" audio delay that would become the typical sound of rockabilly.

 Rock'n'roll was certainly not the only thing to happen to the USA music scene in those post-war years.
 The sentiment of euphoria was contagious.
 Hank Williams reached the top of the country charts in 1949, and turned country music into a serious art.
 Howlin' Wolf (out of Memphis) and Joe Turner (out of Kansas City) were popularizing the aggressive blues style of the "shouters".
 In 1952 Roscoe Gordon, a Memphis pianist, invented the "ska" beat with No More Doggin'.
 Charles Brown's Hard Times (1952) was the first hit by Jerry Leiber and Mike Stoller to enter the charts, and marked the beginning of a new era for pop music.
 The Orioles' Crying in the Chapel (1953) was the first black hit to top the white pop charts.
 The following year saw the boom of a new kind of black vocal harmony, doo-wop, inaugurated by the Penguins' Earth Angel (1954) and by the Platters' Only You (1955).